stalgiag/pinpad-client-maplibre/README.md

-tiles.zip is a zipping of a directory structured like this:
+We have tiles for testing in tiles.zip.
+It is a zipping of a directory structured like this, with tiles in z/x/y format:
 ```
 tiles
 ├── data
-│   ├── 10
+│   ├── 10               // z
-│   │   ├── 300
+│   │   ├── 300          // x
-│   │   │   ├── 364.pbf
+│   │   │   ├── 364.pbf  // y
-│   └── config.json
-├── serve.json
-└── style.json
 ```
-I think only the pbfs are currently in use.

-It is gitignored in both places.
-Inside of ios, I used Xcode to move a file, but (I hope...) that's not necessary.
+I may have had to manually drop this file in place via Xcode to get things working for iOS, not sure.d

 # Welcome to your Expo app 👋